bmrf/tron/README.md

 Custom scripts work like so:

- - If there are any `.bat` files in the `\stage_8_custom_scripts` folder, Tron will execute every single one sequentially by name.
+ - If there are any `.bat` files in the `\stage_8_custom_scripts` folder, Tron will execute each one sequentially by name.
 When they're done, it will finish cleanup and end the script as normal

  - If there are no `.bat` files in the `\stage_8_custom_scripts` folder, Stage 8 will be silently skipped